GSA/service-delivery/team/engineers.md

 - Constructively addresses situations, issues, and behaviors – able to initiate difficult conversations and clearly communicate corrective actions
 - Recognize and flag stress and fatigue in others to support their continued wellbeing
 - Uses contradictory opinions as a basis for constructive, productive conversations

+### Information Sessions
+Join us to learn more about GSA, the team, and government hiring processes!
+We'll be sure to leave time for any questions you may have.

+- Tuesday, August 9th at 3:00 pm ET | [Google Meet](https://meet.google.com/dku-zzmu-kcj?authuser=0&pli=1)
+- Tuesday, August 16th at 1:00 pm ET | [Google Meet](https://meet.google.com/yhz-jmid-dkw?authuser=0)

 ### Basic Information
 **Location:** Virtual